 Here are 6 key points you should know about the BOE’s “Super Thursday”:

 No changes in monetary policies

-Whatever action that happened, it didn’t happen because of any monetary policy changes.
+Whatever action happened, it didn’t happen because of any monetary policy changes.

-Stocks of U.K. government bond purchases is maintained at £435B.
+- Stocks of U.K. government bond purchases are maintained at £435B.